jaywonchung/reason/README.md

 - `top` prints out a summary of your paperbase.
 - `sync` stores the paper metadata state to disk.
 (Changes are kept in memory and are committed to disk on exit.)

+## Installation

+You can grab binaries from Releases, or you can run `cargo install reason-shell`.

 ## Documentation

 If you already have reason, run `man man` to view the top-level documentation.